pnp/PnP/Solutions/AspNetCore.Authentication/README.md

 Version  | Date | Comments
 ---------| -----| --------
 1.0  | May 20th 2016 | Initial version
+1.0  | September 2016 | Updated to run on RTM bits

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**